zora-wuw/features/README.md

 * f0029: Download Collections from MongoDB and Convert Them to CSV Files
 * f0030: Read Census CSV Files (output of f0029) and Scaling Values with Relevant Population
 * f0031: Read a Census CSV File (output of f0030) and Clustering Data by Using PCA and Kmeans.
+* f0032: Upload/Download Files from Nectar Container Using Swift

 ## Detailed Description
 ### f0002: Create Index